esamford/Duplicate_Image_Remover/README.md

 * The user cannot set the percent similarity threshold to 100% if they want the program to compare images of different sizes.
 The reason for this is that the program must resize these images (not the originals, just a copy of them) so that they have the same height and width before it can compare them pixel-by-pixel.
 Unfortunately, the program cannot scale these images without distorting the image slightly.
-Sometimes these distortions are too small to notice, but they do reduce the percentage of similarity between the images so that they are always below 100%, which is why they do not get shown to the user at a 100% similarity threshold.
+Most of the time these distortions are too small to notice, but they do reduce the percentage of similarity between the images so that they are below 100%, which is why the duplicate does not get shown to the user at a 100% similarity threshold.

 * The image in the Pixel Differences tab on the right does not accurately show pixel differences when the program is comparing two images of different sizes.
 This is because of the previously mentioned resizing issue, where resizing the image slightly changes the copy the program is comparing.
 This is enough to make the pixels between the two images unique, resulting in the mostly-white image the user sees.
 If this happens, just use the image generated on the Subtracted Differences tab instead, since it is less effected by this issue.

+* When choosing to delete a file, the program cannot send the file directly to the Recycle Bin.
+Any images deleted using this program will skip the Recycle Bin and be deleted *permenantly*!

 ## Requirements ##
 ...